codeactual/conjure/docs/Conjure.md

 # helpers.require(name)

-> require() a CasperJS module or any file relative to --rootdir.
+> `require()` a CasperJS module or any file relative to `--rootdir`.

 **Parameters:**

-- `{string} name` Ex. 'casper' or './relative/path/module.js'.
+- `{string} name` Ex. 'casper' or './relative/path/module.js'

-For local file: prefix with leading './'.
+For local file: prefix with leading './'
-If rootdir is /path/to/proj, './foo' will lead to require('/path/to/proj/foo.js').
+If rootdir is '/path/to/proj', './foo' will lead to `require('/path/to/proj/foo.js')`.

 **Return:**